Courses

 Back to top

-MATH B310 Introduction to the Mathematics of Financial Derivatives
+MATH B310 Mathematics of Financial Derivatives

 An introduction to the mathematics utilized in the pricing models of derivative instruments.
 Topics to be covered may include Arbitrage Theorem, pricing derivatives, Wiener and Poisson processes, martingales and martingale representations, Ito's Lemma, Black-Scholes partial differentiation equation, Girsanov Theorem and Feynman-Kac Formula.
-Prerequisite: MATH 201 or permission of instructor.
+Prerequisite: MATH 201 and MATH B206 or permission of instructor.

 Back to top